 - zolmitriptan (Zomig)

-These drugs reduce the nausea and vomiting that can accompany migraine headaches.
-They are usually taken along with a painkiller as they do not reduce pain.
+These drugs reduce nausea and vomiting that can accompany severe migraines.
+They’re usually taken along with a painkiller, as they don’t reduce pain.

 - dimenhydrinate (Gravol)

 These drugs may make you drowsy, less alert, or dizzy, and have other possible side effects.